 Students determine their level of agreement with a provided statement, debate with their classmates, then determine strong justifications for their arguments together.

-Place signs around the room titled Agree, Disagree, Strongly Agree, and Strongly Disagree
+Place signs around the room titled Agree, Disagree, Strongly Agree, and Strongly Disagree.

-Students are presented with a powerful statement.
+Present students with a powerful statement.

-Students determine their level of agreement with the statement and voice that by standing near the sign that best represents their opinion.
+Have students determine their level of agreement with the statement and voice that by standing near the sign that best represents their opinion.

 Keeley, P. (2008).
 Science formative assessment: 75 practical strategies for linking assessment, instruction, and learning.
 Thousand Oaks, CA: Corwin, SAGE.